microsoft/ApplicationInsights-Kubernetes/docs/configure-rbac-permissions.md

 In this demo, we will have the following assumptions.
 Please change the related values accordingly:

-* The application will be deployed to the namespace of `ai-k8s-demo`.
+* The application will be deployed to namespace `ai-k8s-demo`.
 * The application will leverage the `default` service account.

 ## Setup the permissions for the service account

 Depending on various considerations, there could be different strategies to set up the permissions for your service account.
 Here we list 2 common possibilities, as examples.

-* If you want to get the node information along with other info like pod, deployment, and so on, a ClusterRole and a ClusterRoleBinding are required, and here's how to do it:
+* If you want to get the Node information along with other resource info like Pod, Deployment, and so on, a ClusterRole and a ClusterRoleBinding are required, and here's how to do it:

   * Create a yaml file, [sa-role.yaml](./sa-role.yaml) for example.
 We will deploy it when it is ready.